codeparkhouston/materials/lesson-8/README.md

   again.
 You should see ```hello``` listed in the results.

+### Cool :sunglasses:

-_Congratulations!
-You've used some of the more common commands of working in the terminal.
+_You've used some of the more common commands of working in the terminal.
 Armed with these incantations, you're well on your way to becoming a hacker._

 | Command | What it means | What it does |
 | ------- | ------------- | ------------ |